 The issue then becomes what type and strains of cannabis are better suited to treat anxiety.
 Often, it’s not too easy to pick the right strain or type, especially if you’re new to the game.
 This is why we’ve put together a list with the best sativa and indica strains out there, and we’ve taken the time to do a quick breakdown of the difference between each type.
 This is also why we need medical workers to be able to recommend and prescribe cannabis strains professionally, so we don’t choose a strain that might ultimately cause the patient more anxiety.

 Feeling anxious?
-Try this Special Sauce craft flower by Botany Farms.
-Premium, top-shelf cannabis with the soothing and calming trademarks effects of an Indica.
+Try this Sour Space Candy craft flower by Botany Farms.
+Premium, top-shelf cannabis with soothing and calming effects.
 The best thing about it?
 You can order online and have it delivered at your door!
-Click the Buy now button and say goodbye to anxiety with top cannabis flower from Botany Farms.

 Indicas are usually known to be better strains when it comes to anxiety.
 An anxious person is often panicky and fidgety, indicas tend to have a relaxing and powerful body high that will allow the user to calm down and be still.